adolfousier/neura-hustle-tracker/README.md

 **Track what apps you use and how long you spend on them.**

 This app runs in your terminal and shows you exactly where your time goes during work sessions.
-Built with Rust.
+Built with Ratatui.

 ![Demo](src/screenshots/hustle-tracker-demo.GIF)